roger5410/tareas2/investigacion.md

 #### This architecture attempts to simplify by only keeping one code base rather than manage one for each batch and speed layers in the Lambda Architecture.
 In addition, queries only need to look in a single serving location instead of going against batch and speed views.

 #### The complication of this architecture mostly revolves around having to process this data in a stream, such as handling duplicate events, cross-referencing events or maintaining order- operations that are generally easier to do in batch processing.

+## Contrast the advantages and disadvantages of each big data architecture with respect to incremental architectures.

+#### Fully incremental architectures present problems such as compaction, high consistency of highly available data and lack of tolerance to human failures that require complex solutions, using the Lambda architecture achieves solutions with higher performance and avoiding complexity.

+#### One of the problems of fully incremental architectures that can be solved without a total change of architecture is that of tolerance to human failure, this is achieved through the use of a store of immutable events, which we call fully incremental architecture with registration, this works for both synchronous and asynchronous architectures.
+Although human fault tolerance is fixed, the fully incremental architecture with registration fails to solve the other complexities or problems.
+The Lambda architecture presents a better solution to this type of problem.